Zach-Winterton/Reading-Notes/201/ClassReading-11.md

 ### know about your vistors

 You can find out valuable information about the people who flock to your website by adding Google Analytics to your webpage.
-What they
 <ul>
 <li>It will tell you how long they stayed for</li>
 <li>what they were searching for</li>